dvVenuto/dvvenuto.github.io/index.md

 layout: default
 ---

-## About Me
+## About

 <img class="profile-picture" src="0.jpeg">

-Hi!
-I am David, a machine learrning researcher and PhD student at Mila (Montreal Institute for Learning Algorithms) / McGill University.
-I am also the Director of AI at Elucidate Solutions Inc.
+David Venuto is a machine learrning researcher and PhD student at Mila (Montreal Institute for Learning Algorithms) / McGill University.
+He is also the Director of AI at Elucidate Solutions Inc.

 For more info see my [GitHub](https://github.com/dvVenuto).